 - 1. Investment in securities from the scheme's corpus would be only in transferable securities in accordance with Regulation 43 of Chapter VI of SEBI [Mutual Funds] Regulations, 1996. - 2.
 The Scheme shall buy and sell securities on the basis of deliveries and shall in all cases of purchases, take delivery of relevant securities and in all cases of sale, deliver the securities; provided that the Scheme may engage in short selling of securities in accordance with the framework relating to short selling and securities lending and borrowing specified by SEBI; provided further that the Scheme may enter into derivatives transactions in a recognised stock exchange, subject to the framework specified by SEBI; provided further that sale of government security already contracted for purchase shall be permitted in accordance with the guidelines issued by the Reserve Bank of India in this regard. - 3.
 The Mutual Fund shall, get the securities purchased or transferred in the name of the mutual fund on account of the concerned scheme, wherever investments are intended to be of long term nature. - 4.
 No investment shall be made in any Fund of Funds scheme. - 5.
-The mutual fund shall not advance any loans for any purpose.
+The mutual fund shall not advance any loans for any purpose. - 6.
+The Scheme may invest in any other scheme with similar investment objectives without charging any fees, provided that aggregate interscheme investment made by all schemes under the management of Franklin Templeton Asset Management (India) Private Limited or in schemes under the management of any other AMC

-- 6. The Scheme may invest in any other scheme without charging any fees, provided that aggregate interscheme investment made by all schemes under the management of Franklin Templeton Asset Management (India) Private Limited or in schemes under the management of any other AMC shall not exceed 5% of the net asset value of the mutual fund. - 7.
+- shall not exceed 5% of the net asset value of the mutual fund. - 7.
 Franklin Templeton Mutual Fund, under all its schemes shall not own more than 10% of any company's voting rights. - 8.
 All investments by the scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed. - 9.
 The scheme shall not invest more than 10% of its net assets in the equity or equity related instruments of any company. - 10.
-The scheme shall not make any investment in debt & money market instrument more than: - a.
-10% of its NAV in debt and money market securities rated AAA; or - b.
-8% of its NAV in debt and money market securities rated AA; or - c.
-6% of its NAV in debt and money market securities rated A and below issued by a single issuer.
+The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer, which are rated not below investment grade by a credit rating agency authorised to carry out such activity under the SEBI Act, 1992.
+Such investment limit may be extended to 12% of the NAV with prior approval of the Board of Trustees and Board of the AMC, provided that such limit shall not be applicable for investment in government securities, treasury bills and triparty repo on Government securities or treasury bills.
+Further, investment within such limit can be made in mortgage-backed securitised debt which are rated not below investment grade by a credit rating agency registered with SEBI.